jesusdaniel1901/Compara-online-test/README.md

 # README

-This is the backend of the test for the pocker, the backend basically it's an api and have all the logic of the poker in it
+This is the backend of the test for the poker, the backend basically it's an api and have all the logic of the poker in it

-Things you may want to cover:
+Setup:

 * The recommended ruby version for running the project is ruby 2.4.1